Asia Opportunities (including Mideast & Oceania)

 Traditional Chinese Medicine: Shanghai Jiao Tong University School of Medicine has invited Penn medical students (MS1-4) to participate in a special introductory course to traditional Chinese medicine.
 Students will be exposed to philosophy, principles, and practices of Chinese medicine, including acupuncture and moxibustion (a technique using a stick or cone of burning mugwort, Artemesia vulgaris, is placed over an inflamed or affected area on the body to stimulate and strengthen the blood and the life energy, or qi, of the body), massage therapy, and herbal therapies.
 There will also be presentations on community and public health services.
 In addition, students may be provided with opportunities to improve their Mandarin language skills and to practice martial arts.

 - Length of rotation: 4 weeks to 6 months

 - Language: training will be in English and Mandarin.
 An intermediate level of Mandarin comprehension and speaking ability is a prerequisite.
 Chinese writing skills will allow the participate to have a more enriching experience.

 - Accommodations: For a fee of 150 RMB (approximately $20) per day, students will be provided with a double room (single rooms may be availabe for 300 RMB per day) on campus.

 - Tuition: $200 per week

-- Application Process: At least two months in advance of your planned study date, please submit the following, via email attachment, to the Global Health Programs office:
+- Application Process: At least two months in advance of your planned study date, please submit the following, via email attachment, to The Center for Global Health:

 - 1-2 page statement, describing your background and interest in traditional Chinese medicine.
 Please be sure to specify your Chinese language skill level